 Listening to stakeholder expectations, providing timely product quality information, and making adjustments as needed.

 TEL is building quality assurance systems under the leadership of the Representative Director, President & CEO.
-To provide consistent, high quality products, TEL has been acquiring ISO 9001 quality management system certification at various sites since 1994, and to date, nine of the group’s manufacturing companies have successfully obtained certification.
+To provide consistent, high -quality products, TEL has been acquiring ISO 9001 quality management system certification at various sites since 1994, and now, all of the group’s manufacturing companies have successfully obtained certification.